 bun repl starts an interactive Read-Eval-Print Loop (REPL) for evaluating JavaScript and TypeScript expressions.
-It’s useful for quickly testing code snippets, exploring APIs, and debugging.
+Use it to test code snippets, explore APIs, and debug.

 terminal